gaoxianglong/encryption-dog/README.md

   -k, --secret-key        Both encrypt and decrypt require the same secret key -n, --set-name=<name>   Set the name of the target file.
   -o, --only-local        Encryption and decryption operations can only be
-                            performed on the same physical device.
+                            performed on the same physical device.Only Apple Mac is supported
   -s, --source-file=<source file>
                           Target files that need to be encrypt and decrypt, Wildcards are supported.